 I had dinner here on my birthday last month, before heading out to watch the comeback of the fantastically funny Tony Law in a stand-up comedy show at Leicester Square Theatre.
 Four of us had ordered a mix of mains that proved too much for us, even though it was all yummy.
 But I’m planning a rematch just to sample their dim sum that my friend Annie assures me is her absolute favourite Chinatown dim sum and super affordable to boot.
 It’s been described as a ‘locals’ favourite’ which also draws me in, as when eating out in Chinatown (or any other ‘ethnic’ outpost in London) I always look for locals rather than tourists as a sign the food is up to scratch!
 Tel: +44 20 7287 3045

-More Dim Sum in London on our Hit List
+More Delicious Dim Sum Spots in London

 Beijing Dumpling on 23 Lisle St, Chinatown